 By Nerissa Hosein.
 Long before the days of Maracas and bake and shark, there was Manzanilla and a good pelau or macaroni pie.
 I grew up with big family limes down Manzanilla.
-We all cooked a dish and went on a trip for the whole day.
+We all cooked a dish and went on a family trip for the whole day.
 It was a fun time with all our cousins playing cricket and digging for chip chip.
 Childhood was fun back then.

 Skip 30 years in the future and I must admit beach limes are somewhat of a lazy day now.
 Who needs to cook for the family when there’s an array of foods served in Maracas including the famous bake and shark.
 It surely is more laid back than my early years.

 The roads that were damaged in the floods have been fixed and the area is nice and clean.
-Let’s hope it stays that way for our next trip.
+Let’s hope it stays that way for our next family trip.

-My eldest son marvelled as this was his first trip down this side.
+My eldest son marvelled as this was his first family trip down this side.
 Our family got up early and did something we haven’t done in years – we cooked to go to the beach.
 Our menu was a little simpler than our parents though.
 We threw together some homemade burgers, pizza, boiled corn, chow and an array of snacks and headed out early.

-Taking a trip closer to the water
+Taking a family trip closer to the water

 When we reached the beach facility we parked and went for a walk on the newly constructed waterfront area.
 The beach looked clean and as tide was up it was splashing up against the walls, splashing onlookers.
 It was a bit of a windy day so sand was blowing a tad bit more than I liked.
 After sitting and taking in the view from the sitting area we decided to drive down lower to get a park closer to the water.